DataDog/integrations-extras/logstash/README.md

 ### Configuration

-Logstash is a community-supported integration so it's not packaged with the agent.

 Download the [`check.py`][7] file, place it in the Agent's `checks.d` directory, and rename it to 'logstash.py'.

 Create a file `logstash.yaml` in the Agent's `conf.d` directory.